Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Best of all, the example workflow accounts for (and expects) that you don't have tons of time to plan and that you'll get interrupted any second by having to care for your child.

 Look at you, getting things done!
 The feeling of getting on top of your stuff is such a mood booster, so definitely check out the article I mentioned above.

 If you are a tired mom or dad, don't aim for perfection when it comes to cleaning.
 Yes, you'll still need to have some system for housework and cleaning, but aim for a "happy medium" - you don't need to have a spotless house (people actually live in it!
 It's a home!) nor on the other hand do you want it to be unsanitary.

 Your child is more important than having all of the dusting done.

-Try this flexible system
+Try this flexible change to the daily chore system

 Even though it's really hard to keep the chores from spilling over into the weekend, do your best to try to limit it to the week.
 This way the weekends can hopefully feel a bit more like you're getting a bit of a break, and not frantically trying to keep your head above water.

 If you're working full time, it's going to be harder to do it, but try to at least grocery shop on a weeknight (bonus: stores are less busy) and do some of your cleaning on other weeknights.
 You'll still have things left to do on the weekends, probably laundry at the very least, especially if you work outside the home during the week.
 But by making a point to minimize the weekend chores, you'll make long strides toward feeling on top of everything and towards getting a little leisure time.